Cyrano de Bergerac Revenge Quotes

 About—no matter.
 There’s a hundred men

-Lignière has mentioned that he wrote a parodic song about Comte de Guiche earlier, so one can infer that it is the Comte that sent the 100 men to kill him.
-This is an early indication of the depth of the Comte’s depravity; he is so offended by a mocking song that he sends 100 armed men against one drunkard simply to assuage his pride.
+Lignière mentioned that he wrote a parody song about Comte de Guiche earlier, so one can infer that it is the Comte who sent one hundred men to kill him.
+This is an early indication of the depth of the Comte’s depravity; he is so offended by a mocking song that he sends one hundred armed men against one drunkard simply to assuage his pride.